1. Data protection at a glance

 In this way, the behaviour of page visitors can be tracked after they have been redirected to the provider's website by clicking on a Facebook ad.
 This allows the effectiveness of the Facebook ads to be evaluated for statistical and market research purposes and future advertising measures to be optimized.

-The collected data is anonymous for us as the operator of this website, we can not draw any conclusions about the identity of the users.
-However, the data is stored and processed by Facebook, so that a connection to the respective user profile is possible and Facebook can use the data for its own advertising purposes, according to the Facebook data use policy.
-This allows Facebook to serve ads on Facebook pages as well as outside of Facebook.
+The data collected is anonymous for us as the operator of this website; we cannot draw any conclusions about the identity of the user.
+However, the data is stored and processed by Facebook so that a connection to the respective user profile is possible and Facebook can use the data for its own advertising purposes in accordance with the Facebook Data Usage Policy can use.
+This allows Facebook to place advertisements on Facebook pages and outside of Facebook.
 This use of the data cannot be influenced by us as the site operator.

 The use of Facebook Pixel is based on Art.
 6 (1) lit. f DSGVO.
 The website operator has a legitimate interest in effective advertising measures including social media.
 If a corresponding consent has been requested (e.g. consent to the storage of cookies), the processing is carried out exclusively on the basis of Art.
 6 (1) lit. a DSGVO; the consent can be revoked at any time.

 Insofar as personal data is collected on our website with the help of the tool described here and forwarded to Facebook, we and Facebook Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland are jointly responsible for this data processing (Art.
-26 DSGVO).
+26 GDPR).
 The joint responsibility is limited exclusively to the collection of the data and its forwarding to Facebook.
-The processing by Facebook that takes place after the onward transfer is not part of the joint responsibility.
-The obligations incumbent on us jointly have been set out in a joint processing agreement.
-The text of the agreement can be found at: https://www.facebook.com/legal/controller_addendum.
-According to this agreement, we are responsible for providing the privacy information when using the Facebook tool and for the privacy-secure implementation of the tool on our website.
-Facebook is responsible for the data security of the Facebook products.
+The processing carried out by Facebook after forwarding is not part of the joint responsibility.
+The obligations incumbent on us jointly have been set out in an agreement on joint processing.
+You can find the wording of the agreement at https://www.facebook.com/legal/controller_addendum.
+According to this agreement, we are responsible for providing the data protection information when using the Facebook tool and for the secure implementation of the tool on our website in accordance with data protection law.
+Facebook is responsible for the data security of Facebook products.
 You can assert data subject rights (e.g. requests for information) regarding the data processed by Facebook directly with Facebook.
-If you assert the data subject rights with us, we are obliged to forward them to Facebook.
+If you assert your data subject rights with us, we are obliged to forward them to Facebook.

-If you do not have a Facebook account, you can opt out of usage-based advertising from Facebook at the European Interactive Digital Advertising Alliance website: http://www.youronlinechoices.com/de/praferenzmanagement/.
+If you do not have a Facebook account, you can deactivate usage-based advertising from Facebook on the website of the European Interactive Digital Advertising Alliance: http://www.youronlinechoices.com/de/praferenzmanagement/.